krayetor/krayetor/README.md

 ## 🌱 About Me
 I’m a curious learner on a growth journey — training with **ALX Frontend Web Development** and exploring **content creation** and **AI career essentials**.
-I believe being a beginner is a strength: I share what I learn, build small projects, and grow step by step.
+Being a beginner is a strength: I share what I learn, build small projects, and grow step by step.

 **What inspires me:** empowering young people — especially Africans — with practical, creative, and accessible tech skills.
 **My vision:** become a versatile frontend developer & UX creator who builds polished, user-friendly web experiences and learning tools.